jnels13/NC_Litigation_Predictor/README.md

 This project will provide some predictive value, focusing on a single component: a motion for summary judgment.
 In civil (non-criminal) cases, a motion for summary judgment (or "MSJ") may be brought if both sides essentially agree on the material facts and the movant is entitled to judgment as a matter of law.
 For instance, in a contract case, if the facts under the opponent's best world simply don't amount to the legal standard for formation of a contract, MSJ may be granted.

-MSJs are significant because a granted MSJ would typically end a case, usually resulting in an appeal (every litigant is entitled to a first-level appeal in NC).
+MSJs are significant because if a court granted an MSJ, that would typically end a case, usually resulting in an appeal (every litigant is entitled to a first-level appeal in NC).
 Accordingly, the body of North Carolina appellate opinions will address many cases where MSJs have been allowed, providing some insight into the features common to those cases where motions have been affirmed or reversed.

 #### A Predictor for a Given Set of Features Will Assist Stakeholders

 Like most components of legal representation, MSJs can be expensive, from a few thousand dollars in a lower-value case, to many multiples of this as the stakes go up.
-While attorneys' and law firms' collective experience with a given judge or on a given issue can be valuable, a objective number will assist stakeholders perform a cost-benefit analysis.
+While attorneys' and law firms' collective experience with a given judge or on a given issue can be valuable, a objective assessment will valuably assist stakeholders in performing an accurate cost-benefit analysis.

 For instance, some insurance companies ask attorneys to provide such a prediction to complete a decision-tree-type analysis, though this prediction is usually based only upon anecdotal reports.
-Lawyers can advise on whether a case will meet a legal standard, but this model provides an objective probability-of-success probablity based upon the non-legal factors, including the trial judge hearing the motion, the county, the case-type and others, based upon the corpus of North Carolina's appellate decisions from 1998 to the present.
+Lawyers can advise on whether a case will meet a legal standard, but this model provides an objective probability-of-success probablity based upon the non-legal factors, including the trial judge hearing the motion, the county, and the case-type, based upon the corpus of North Carolina's appellate decisions from 1998 to the present.

 ### Process